jetstream-cloud/js2docs/docs/general/manilaVM.md

 ### 2. a.
 Configuring a CentOS/Rocky instance

-To mount the manila share created above you need to edit the three files listed below :
+To mount the manila share created above you need to create/edit the three files listed below :

-i. /etc/ceph/ceph.conf
+i.
+Create `/etc/ceph/ceph.conf` and add the following

 ```
 [global]